"

 • None of the icons that Windows File Explorer uses for the files match the icon used by ArcGIS for that feature.

-• ArcGIS shows a file geodatabase called gdb with an icon.
+• ArcGIS displays a file geodatabase named gdb, indicated by an icon.
 The Windows File Explorer shows a directory “folder” called usa_geog.gdb.

 Wow!
-You found three data features (states_poly, states_line, and states_zzzzzz) on ArcGIS.
-However, Windows File Explorer shows a bunch of code you cannot understand.
-None of the files that Windows File Explorer presents in the .gdb directory contain names that have anything about states_poly, states_line, or states_zzzzzz in them.
+We identified three data features (states_poly, states_line, and states_zzzzzz) on the ArcGIS software.
+However, Windows File Explorer displays a lot of code that we cannot understand.
+None of the files presented by Windows File Explorer in the .gdb directory contain names related to states_polystates_line, or states_zzzzzz.
 Together in the directory, all these files are understood and managed by ArcGIS to represent the file geodatabase and its three data features.

 Stop and emphasize: An important takeaway is that we allow ArcGIS to manage the files necessary for your GIS work, not Windows File Explorer!